 The court shall provide a method for making a verbatim recording of all proceedings conducted in open court.
+Adopted April 1, 2002, effective April 1, 2002.

 Rule 4.1 Judicial Administrators

 The court en banc may appoint and fix the salary of a judicial administrator to assist the court in fulfilling its administrative obligations.
 Those judicial districts that have appointed an administrator are listed in Appendix 4.